 - Recycling station or trashcan

-Crates also provide a number of great crafting opportunities.
-You can easily paint or stain them, and then simply hang them on the wall to create shelves and display space.
-Here are some alternative projects that you could do with crates:
+Crates can be easily painted or stained and hung on the wall as decorative shelves or display pieces.
+Here are some alternative projects that you can build with crates:

 - End tables